muhammadayaz77/todo-list-react/README.md

    npm start
    ```

-The project will be running at `http://localhost:3000`.
+The project will be running at `http://localhost:5173`.

 ## Usage

 - **Add a Todo**: Enter the task name in the input field and click the "Add" button.
 - **Delete a Todo**: Click the "Delete" button next to the task.
-- **Toggle Dark Mode**: Click the "Toggle Theme" button to switch between light and dark themes.
+- **Toggle Dark Mode**: Click the "DRK || LGT" button to switch between light and dark themes.

 ## Technologies Used
 - **React**: JavaScript library for building user interfaces.